jalama/plants/README.md

-# plants
+# Plants
-Configuration entity of Major plant Types
+Drupal Configuration Entity of major plant Types.

+- Currently only tracking vegetables (no fruit or flowers yet).